ToxMox/ToxMoxMicFreezer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
+- I completely vibe coded this app using AI.
+I am not a programmer.
 - [NAudio](https://github.com/naudio/NAudio) - .NET audio library
 - [WPF UI](https://github.com/lepoco/wpfui) - Modern WPF UI library